Open-Attestation/adr/verifier.md

 Such document uses a smart contract to store the issuance status of the document.

-In the case of `DOCUMENT_STORE` smart contract, the check calls the method `isIssued(merkleRoot)` implemented on the Ethereum smart contract.
+The check calls the method `isIssued(merkleRoot)` implemented on the Ethereum smart contract.
 It returns a valid `VerificationFragment` if the merkle root of the document has been marked as issued.

-In the case of `TOKEN_REGISTRY` smart contract, the check calls the method `ownerOf(targetHash)` implemented on the Ethereum smart contract.
-It returns a valid `VerificationFragment` if the owner of the document is non-zero.

 #### OpenAttestationEthereumDocumentStoreRevoked

-The `OpenAttestationEthereumDocumentStoreRevoked` checks the revocation status of the document using `OpenAttestationSignature2018` with `DOCUMENT_STORE` or `TOKEN_REGISTRY` methods, similar to `OpenAttestationEthereumDocumentStoreIssued`.
+The `OpenAttestationEthereumDocumentStoreRevoked` checks the revocation status of the document using `OpenAttestationSignature2018` with `DOCUMENT_STORE` methods, similar to `OpenAttestationEthereumDocumentStoreIssued`.

 In the case of `DOCUMENT_STORE` smart contract, the check calls the method `isRevoked(merkleRoot)` implemented on the Ethereum smart contract.
 It returns a valid `VerificationFragment` if the merkle root of the document has not been marked as revoked.

+#### OpenAttestationEthereumTokenRegistryMinted

+The `OpenAttestationEthereumTokenRegistryMinted` checks the issuance status of the document using `OpenAttestationSignature2018` with `TOKEN_REGISTRY` methods, similar to `OpenAttestationEthereumDocumentStoreIssued`.

+The check calls the method `ownerOf(targetHash)` implemented on the Ethereum smart contract.
+It returns a valid `VerificationFragment` if the owner of the document is non-zero.

 ### Issuer Identity (ISSUER_IDENTITY)